Mario-Duarte/image-zoom-plugin/README.md

 # Image Zoom (jQuery) Plugin
-Simple jQuery plugin that will allow users to zoom in your images, perfect for product images and galleries that is less than 2kb (minified version).
+Simple jQuery plugin that will allow users to zoom in your images, perfect for product images and galleries that is less than 1.5kb.

 ### Dependencies
 - [jQuery 3.X](https://jquery.com/download/)